 - Customer PIN may be Required to Access Support.
 Customer is required to provide a current Customer PIN when making a Request.
 Customer will obtain such Customer PIN in the Admin Console in order to access and receive support for the Services from Google.
 If Customer is unable to provide the current Customer PIN when prompted, Customer will only be able to access the online Google Help Center and post a question to its online help forum, until such time as the Customer PIN are restored.
 The Customer PIN may be updated periodically and is only available in the Admin Console.

 - Availability of Support.
 In addition to Requests related to the G Suite Services, Google will also respond to Requests related to Chrome as set forth in these Guidelines.
+Such Requests will be responded to in English language only.

 - Supported Issue Types.
 Requests related to Chrome installation, Chrome Core Functionality, Chrome’s security, administrative policies, and Chrome’s interoperability with G Suite Services on Supported Platforms are responded to by Google Support Personnel as set forth in these Guidelines.
 Google may choose not to respond to Requests for other Chrome related technical issues, such as but not limited to, rendering problems for specific web pages, technical issues related to the underlying operating system, device driver or printer problems.
 If Google makes a code change to resolve a technical issue, the code change is released in an upcoming release and will not be ported back to an earlier version of Chrome.